-c (Panel d in Figures 5 and 6).
+To compare the surface meridional velocity distribution along the YC section between these two phases, anomalies are constructed by subtracting Panel B from Panel C (Panel D in Figures 5, 6).
 The position of the current found more often during the extension phase than during the retracted phase is in red and the opposite is blue.
 After a retracted phase, the average velocity profile has a higher maximum velocity and the surface meridional velocity distribution is shifted to the west.
-It is the same at 100 m (Panel e in Figures 5 and 6), but with less variability, indicating that the surface signature extends at depth.
+It is the same at 100 m (Panel E in Figures 5, 6), but with less variability, indicating that the surface signature extends at depth.
 Note that the results are very similar between ClimBC and VarBC, except that there is a larger spread in the differences in VarBC than in ClimBC because of the higher variability prescribed at the boundaries.

-In order to quantify the differences between and after the retracted phases, the daily surface velocity profiles are used to calculate a) the value and position of the maximum velocity ( $V{max}$ and $X{V{max}}$ ), b) the vorticity west and east of this maximum (Vort West and East), as well as c) the cumulative east-west velocity (1D Transp).
-Vorticity is 310

-- computed using the first half of the velocity slopes near the maximum speed to capture the core of the LC jet.
+In order to quantify the differences between and after the retracted phases, the daily surface velocity profiles are used to calculate a) the value and position of the maximum velocity (V{max}) and X{Vmax}), b) the vorticity west and east of this maximum (Vort West and East), as well as c) the cumulative east-west surface velocity over 1 m (1D Transport).
+Vorticity is computed using the first half of the velocity slopes near the maximum speed to capture the core of the LC jet.
 Figure 7 displays all these different variables in one diagram for the surface.
 The distribution of values during the two periods (retracted phases and after retracted phases) can then be compared to each other.
-For example, the median of the $V{max}$ distribution at the surface after retracted phases is higher than the $\sim 65$ th percentile of the complete time series (75th percentile in ClimBC and 68th percentile in VarBC).
+For example, the median of the V{max} distribution at the surface after retracted phases is higher than the \sim 65th percentile of the complete time series (75th percentile in ClimBC and 68th percentile in VarBC).
 By contrast, this value is slightly less than the 40th percentile during retracted phases.
-Further examination of these diagrams show that the periods 315 of retracted phases are associated with a) low values of $V{max}$ , b) a position of the main LC core shifted to the east, and c) a lower cyclonicity (anticyclonicity) west (east) of the LC core.
-There is no noticable difference in surface transport (1D averaged velocity).
-Once the retracted phases end, there is a shift in these variables to a) high values of - $V{max}$ , b) a position of the main LC core shifted to the west, and c) higher cyclonicity 320 (anticyclonicity) west (east) of the LC core.
-The same method was applied to the velocity field at 100 m resulting in a very similar behavior suggesting that it is not a process limited to the surface.
+Further examination of these diagrams show that the periods of retracted phases are associated with a) low values of V{max} b) a position of the main LC core shifted to the east, and c) a lower cyclonicity (anticyclonicity) west (east) of the LC core.
+There is no noticable difference in surface transport (1D Transport).
+Once the retracted phases end, there is a shift in these variables to a) high values of V{max} , b) a position of the main LC core